 Add more plan admins, create teams and team managers, and set permissions

 Plan admins have full access to invite learners, team managers, and additional plan admins.
-They can also see all learners' analytics (see Analytics 101).
+They can also see learners' analytics (see Analytics 101).

 Plan admins can group learners into teams, and also set team managers.
 In general, team managers can see their team members' skill development through analytics.
 Team managers do not have access to the billing page or billing details.